vipul-sharma20/vipul.xyz/_posts/2025-04-05-self-hosting-downtime.md

 ![uptime-plot](https://i.imgur.com/IVpRgSP.png)

-> [!NOTE]
-> I couldn't get the time for 3 days to look at the problems properly so the
-> total downtime was huge.
-Until then, I deployed some things on my local
-> machine or other Raspberry Pi / cloud server
+I couldn't get the time for 3 days to look at the problems properly so the total downtime was huge.
+Until then, I deployed some things on my local machine or other Raspberry Pi / cloud server
+{:.notice--info}

 ## Learnings / Realizations